sodadata/soda-core/soda/contracts/docs/02_02_setting_up_a_python_virtual_environment_for_soda_contracts.md

 # Setting up a Soda contracts virtual environment

+> Alternative: As an alternative to setting up your own virtual environment, consider using
+> a Soda docker container.
+That will have a tested combination of all the library dependencies.

 > Prerequisites:
 > * Linux or Mac
 > * You have installed Python 3.8 or greater.